 The first sign covers the Boston Design Center and its development and usage throughout history and today.
 It is placed at the northern corner of the channel with a direct line of sight to the building.
 The second sign examines the Reserved Channel Bridge, and is placed midway along the harborwalk where the bridge can be clearly seen across the channel.
-The third sign encompasses the history of the Reserved Channel itself, and features an extensive timeline outlining its development.
-All three signs display historical photos pertinent to their subject matter.
+The third and fourth signs are placed at the southern end of Pappas Way and encompass the overarching history of the Reserved Channel, featuring an extensive timeline outlining its development.
+All four signs display historical photos pertinent to their subject matter.